geektimus/java-challenges/README.md

 Given a string, reverse the characters and return

-#### Find the first char that repeats it self on a given string
+#### Find the first char that repeats itself on a given string

-Given a string, find the first chat that repeats it self.
+Given a string, find the first chat that repeats itself.

+#### Sort server logs by two fields

+We had to sort a list of logs given the log level, or the event timestamp.